-To ensure your claim is approved, it is highly recommended you seek the guidance of an aggressive work injury attorney at Workers’ Compensation Attorney Group Salinas.
+To ensure your claim is approved, it is highly recommended you seek the guidance of an aggressive workers compensation lawyer at Workers’ Compensation Attorney Group Salinas.
 With their representation, you can rest easy knowing your case is in capable hands.

 Q. If I hire a lawyer through Workers’ Compensation Attorney Group Salinas, will I have to pay any fees upfront?

 A. No!
 Every workers’ compensation lawyer we work with will not ask you for any upfront fees.
 They firmly believe experienced legal representation should be accessible to all, which is why they do not require upfront fees.
 In fact, the attorneys or imr lawyer in Salinas in our group will take your case on a contingency fee basis.
 When you enter into a contingent arrangement, you will not have to pay any legal fees until your case is won.

 Q. Is it legal for my employer to fire me if I file a work comp claim?

 A. No!
-It is against the law for an employer to fire you for filing a workers’ compensation claim.
-If you were fired for filing a work comp claim or were harassed for filing a claim, do not wait to contact a caring work comp lawyer at Workers’ Compensation Attorney Group Salinas.
+It is against the law for an employer to fire you for filing work compensation claim.
+If you were fired for filing a Salinas work comp claim or were harassed for filing a claim, do not wait to contact a caring work comp lawyer at Workers’ Compensation Attorney Group Salinas.
 They will take appropriate action against your employer and make sure you receive the best settlement outcome possible.